 Formula: To calculate the age between the start date and the end date.

-One way to calculate the ages in month is to use the DATEDIF function, which counts the number of days, months, or years between two dates.
+One method to calculate the ages in months is to use the DATEDIF function, which can return the number of days, months, or years between the two dates.

 =DATEDIF(A2, B2, "M")